cole-brokamp/dbe_sp/README.md

 #### Activities

-1. Create a new education or training initiative or program in the division focused on clinical data science (R Ittenbach)
+1. Create a new education or training initiative or program in the division focused on clinical data science
-1. Submit one extramural training grant application ()
+1. Submit one extramural training grant application